enoklearn/engineering/exercises/computing/platform-identification.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Find three computers in your house (e.g. Kindle, laptop, phone, etc...)
+1. Find three computers in your house (e.g., Kindle, laptop, phone, etc.)
 2. Using the platform formula, create a list of platforms for the three computers
 3. Share the results with your mentor!